 After receiving her bachelor´s degree, Karlmark worked as a school teacher, laboratory assistant, programmer, and mathematician until husband Krister Karlmark (M.S.
 DSGN ’65)—who was once a professor at Illinois Tech’s Institute of Design—accepted a job in Sweden.
 There she joined IBM’s Nordic Laboratory and went on to learn Swedish at Stockholm University.
 After becoming a Swedish patent agent, she worked for IBM’s International Patent Operations for 11 years.
 She then spent 13 years with various divisions of Philips in industrial documentation and as a patent specialist.
 Karlmark also co-founded and served as editor-in-chief of Computers in Industry, an international journal.

-He will receive an Honorary Doctorate of Design, honoris causa, for his outstanding contributions to the field of design.
+Karlmark will receive an honorary doctor of science, honoris causa, for outstanding contributions to the development of a more inclusive society.

-She will receive an Honorary Doctorate of Humanities, honoris causa, for her outstanding contributions to Chicago’s built environment.
+She will receive an honorary doctor of law, honoris causa, for outstanding contributions to the profession of law.

 Victor Tsao (M.S.
 CS ’80) will provide the keynote address and receive an honorary doctor of engineering, honoris causa, for his outstanding contributions to the development of the home router.